victor-smirnov/memoria-site/content/en/docs/data-zoo/wavelet-tree/index.md

 3. Tree-ordered sequence of sizes for tree node's sub-sequences.
 4. Tree-ordered sequence of node's symbols.

-The first three structures are implemented as single [Labeled Tree](LabeledTree) with two labels.
+The first three structures are implemented as single [Labeled Tree](/docs/data-zoo/louds-tree) with two labels.
 The first one is cardinality of the node in its parent.
 The second one is size of node's subsequence.

-The fourth data structure is a separate [Searchable Sequence](Searchable Sequence) for small sized alphabets.
-The overall structure of dynamic WT is very similar to custom version of [VectorTree](VectorTree).
+The fourth data structure is a separate [Searchable Sequence](/docs/data-zoo/searchable-seq) for small sized alphabets.

 Memoria has two different implementations of WT algorithm.
 The first one is dynamic WT that provides access/insert/select/rank operations performing in O(log _N_) time.